Dynamics of Modular Matings: The proof of Theorem

 lies in the part of ${\mathbb H}$ defined by

 \end{cor}

-Here the scale factor of $5$ is chosen to ensure that the curve lies outside the union of the discs permitted by our Yoccoz inequality and not just their horizontal diameters.
-(However we remark that we can sharpen our estimates of disc radii for rotation numbers of the form $\nu=1/q$, by computing the multiplier of $\alpha^{q-1}\beta$ exactly, so the scale factor could be reduced from $5$ to around $4$).
-The largest radius disc in the $\tau$ plane corresponds to the Sturmian word $\alpha\beta$, and this has multiplier $(3+\sqrt{5})/2$ (as we saw in the proof of Proposition \ref{multipliers}).
-Hence we also have an absolute bound on the modulus of the derivative:
+Here the multiplying factor of $4.3$ is chosen to ensure that the curve lies outside the union of the discs permitted by our Yoccoz inequality, not only outside their horizontal diameters.
+Note that as the graph is concave it suffices to find a multiplying factor such that the tangent to the curve where it crosses the horizontal $y=\pi$ does not meet $D_{1/2}$, the disc corresponding to $p/q=1/2$.
+However we remark that we can sharpen our estimates of disc radii for rotation numbers of the form $\nu=1/q$, by computing the multiplier of $\alpha^{q-1}\beta$ exactly.
+The disc $D_{1/2}$ corresponds to the Sturmian word $\alpha\beta$, which has multiplier $((3+\sqrt{5})/2)^2$ (as we saw in the proof of Proposition \ref{multipliers}).
+Repeating the calculation in the proof of Theorem \ref{Yoccoz} for the case $p/q=1/2$, but now replacing the estimate $(\lceil 2/1 \rceil+1)=3$ by the sharper value $(3+\sqrt{5})/2$ we obtain the value $\log((3+\sqrt{5})/2)$ for the diameter of $D_{1/2}$, the largest disc, and hence the following absolute bound on the modulus of the derivative:

-\begin{cor} If $a\in {\mathcal C}_\Gamma$ then the derivative $\zeta$ of $f_a$ at its $\alpha$-fixed-point $p_a$ satisfies the inequality \end{cor}
+\begin{cor} If $a\in {\mathcal C}_\Gamma$ then the derivative $\zeta$ of $f_a$ at its $\alpha$-fixed-point satisfies the inequality \end{cor}